asyncapi/ts-nats-template/examples/README.md

 The examples are as follows:

+- [simple-publish](./simple-publish) - A basic example of how to set up a publish operation in AsyncAPI and use the generated code.
 - [simple-reply](./simple-reply) - A basic example of how to set up a reply in AsyncAPI and use the generated code.
 - [simple-request](./simple-request) - A basic example of how to send a request in AsyncAPI and use the generated code.